Where The Locals Go In Ghent

 An oasis in the centre

-What really makes Ghent special is all the tiny corners you can find around the city that are just so inviting for hanging out in the open air.
+What really makes Ghent special for visitors and locals alike are all of its tiny corners, which invite strollers to sit down, relax, and breathe in the fresh air.
 One such place is Appelbrugparkje.
-Even though it’s in the busy centre, not at all off the beaten path, Dieter and other locals worship it.
-Bring a nice book, your music or podcast, some drinks from the nearby store, sit on the grass (when the weather’s nice of course!) and enjoy the view over the water.
-Nothing quite like it.
+Even though it’s in the busy centre and not at all off the beaten path, Dieter and other locals worship it.
+Bring a nice book and a few beverages, download some soothing music or your favourite podcast, and enjoy the view over the water.
+There’s nothing quite like it.

 For more local favorites across Europe, check out Spotted by Locals.